kesmarag/gaussian-hmm-tf/README.md

 import numpy as np
 from kesmarag.ghmm import GaussianHMM

-# create a random data set with 3 time series each.
+# create a random data set with 3 time series.
 data = np.random.randn(3, 100, 2)

 # create a model with 10 hidden states.